vatpac-technology/sops/docs/aerodromes/sydney.md

 | 34R                | 030, 070          | 350 |

 !!! information
-    Where multiple standard assignable headings are available, assign the heading most suitable for the aircraft's direction of flight
+    Where multiple standard assignable headings are available, assign the heading most suitable for the aircraft's direction of flight.

 !!! tip
     If strong winds are present at altitude, TWR/DEP should discuss slight changes to these headings (+/- 5 degrees) to compensate for large crosswind components.